SuperOfficeDocs/superoffice-docs/docs/api/api-reference/restful/agent/CRMScript_Agent/v1CRMScriptAgent_GetCRMScriptByUniqueIdentifier.md

 ## Response: object

 The Script Service.
-The service implements all services working with the CRMScript object.
+The service implements all services working with the CRMScript object without reference to primary keys.
+Primarily used by VSCode integration.